 For the best inside info on what to do in Steamboat, reach out to the locally-run luxury vacation operator, Moving Mountains.
 This reputable company can help you set up your itinerary, connect you with some of the city's best (otherwise inaccessible) vacation property rentals and make recommendations on where to eat, bike, hike, play and shop.Continue to 2 of 7 below.

 02 of 07

 Beaver Creek is so picturesque that it feels like a fairytale town.
 Stroll through the charming streets and enjoy excellent shopping, or dine at a high-end restaurant, like the Osprey Lounge.
 Seafood at Hooked is among the best in the state.
 Catch a show at the Vilar Performing Arts Center, mysteriously located beneath the ice-skating rink that marks the heart of downtown.

 You can spend a whole weekend exploring the village’s businesses, but Beaver Creek Village is also often the home for family-friendly festivals and even fun events, including free cookies every afternoon.
 If you want to get your heart rate up, just hop on a snow tube or sign up for a twilight snowshoe tour.
+Stay at the Ritz-Carlton Bachelor Gulch, home of the area's only cigar lounge and one of the best spas in Colorado.
 No ski pass necessary.Continue to 3 of 7 below.

 03 of 07